amrosaeed/Terra-Challenge/README.md

   -  Airnode and its protocol are designed to enable standardized and set-and-forget oracle nodes.
 Its value-add comes from its design philosophy as much as its implementation.
   -  The integration effort will only cover the parts of Airnode that interact with the chain.
 The part that interacts with APIs does not need to be modified at all, and that constitutes roughly 50% of the node.
   -  Porting Airnode to your chain will make the existing API–oracle integrations made for Airnode available to your chain.
 Therefore, you would not only be porting a piece of software, but all the APIs that will be made available as a result.

+#### Note:

+That would require significant modification of the node and is probably a multi-month project by someone who knows what they are doing.
+This is because the protocol aims to integrate APIs in a very general way rather than only being a price data feed.

 #### Experimental: We currently checking Airnode compatibility with EVM so we checked mEth app but Mirror core contracts are only available on Terra, Mirror Protocol assets (such as MIR and mAssets) are available on Ethereum.